summonholmes/german-cryptography/README.md

 Depending on your environment, the default scripts and functions may not work correctly.
 The default 'nachtlied.txt' file is encoded via ISO-8859-1.
 When running into trouble with umlauts and eszetts displaying incorrectly, which can break the entire process, do the following:

 1. Replace 'nachtlied.txt' with 'nachtlied-utf-8.txt'.
-This is most easily accomplished by renaming 'nachtlied-utf-8.txt' to 'nachtlied.txt', then replacing the exiting 'nachtlied.txt' file in the existing Python and Matlab directories.
+This is most easily accomplished by renaming 'nachtlied-utf-8.txt' to 'nachtlied.txt', then replacing the existing 'nachtlied.txt' file in the existing Python and Matlab directories.

 2. For all the required Python scripts: Shift_German.py, Affine_German.py, Vigenere_German.py, Substitution_German.py, and Hill_German.py; find this line:
 ```